 Except they don’t and can’t.
 Any more than Jill showing up late for school can be equated with the kind of learner she is, or whether she will learn anything from detention mandated upon her by her data.
 And yet it is the use of data that makes the LMS so potentially destructive, especially as that data is used to punish or correct behavior.

-B. F. Skinner, an innovator of the behavioral psychology that most positivist approaches to education is founded on, wrote that “behavior is shaped and maintained by its consequences”.
+B. F. Skinner, an innovator of the behavioral psychology that most positivist approaches to education are founded on, wrote that “behavior is shaped and maintained by its consequences”.
 He believed that, by controlling the environment in which learning happened, learning could be made more efficient, more effective, and that outcomes could be guaranteed.
 Put simply (too simply, I admit), a belief in Skinner’s approach has led to evidence-based teaching, which uses data to determine the effectiveness of certain pedagogical practices based on whether students achieved the desired outcomes.

 This is precisely the same as testing the reactions of a rat in a maze.
 In Skinner’s own words: “Comparable results have been obtained with pigeons, rats, dogs, monkeys, human children, and psychotic subjects.”
 Shall we repeat part of that?
 Rats, monkeys, human children, and psychotic subjects.
 Collecting data has always been part of the “science” of education, control has always been the end to that effort, and learners have necessarily been equated with rats and pigeons all along.